 Old South Mountain Inn/Yelp

-The common toothpick was reportedly popularized at the Union Oyster House after a Maine businessman imported them from South America and then hired Harvard students to request them at the restaurant while dining there.
-Established as the Atwood and Bacon Oyster House in 1826, the restaurant soon changed its name to its current iteration.
-Daniel Webster dined here as well, coming daily for a tall tumbler of brandy and water with every plate of a half-dozen oysters he ordered (at least six).
+The Union Oyster House was established as the Atwood and Bacon Oyster House in 1826, but the restaurant soon changed its name to its current iteration.
+Daniel Webster dined here, coming daily for a tall tumbler of brandy and water with every plate of a half-dozen oysters he ordered (at least six).
 The Kennedys also came here for years, and President John F. Kennedy’s favorite booth is dedicated to his memory as “the Kennedy Booth.”
 Don’t miss the clam chowder — it’s among the absolute best things to eat in America.

 J. Huston Tavern/Yelp